 The Company has granted stock options to management for which vesting accelerates upon the achievement of performance-based criteria.
 Milestone events are specific to the Company's corporate goals, including but not limited to certain preclinical and clinical development milestones and the Company's ability to execute on its corporate development and financing strategies.
 Stock-based compensation expense associated with these performance-based stock options is recognized based on the accelerated attribution model.
 Management evaluates when the achievement of a performance-based milestone is probable based on the expected satisfaction of the performance conditions as of the reporting date.
 Notwithstanding any vesting in accordance with the achievement of performance-based milestones, such awards vest in full on the sixth anniversary of the vesting commencement date.
-During the three months ended March 31, 2017 and 2016, respectively, the Company did not record any additional stock-based compensation expense related to the achievement of performance-based milestones.
-As of March 31, 2017, there was \$0.9 million of unrecognized stock-based compensation expense related to the performance-based stock options granted to management.
+During the six months ended June 30, 2017 and 2016, respectively, the Company did not record any additional stock-based compensation expense related to the achievement of performance-based milestones.
+As of June 30, 2017, there was \$0.8 million of unrecognized stock-based compensation expense related to the performance-based stock options granted to management, with an expected recognition period of 3.1 years.

 During the year ended December 31, 2016, the Company granted options to purchase 75,000 shares of common stock to an advisor for which the vesting accelerates upon the achievement of performance-based criteria.
-As of March 31, 2017, no such performance-based criteria were achieved.
+As of June 30, 2017, no such performance-based criteria were achieved.
+As of June 30, 2017, there was \$1.1 million of unrecognized compensation cost related to these options, with an expected recognition period of 9.2 years.

-A summary of the status of stock options as of December 31, 2016 and March 31, 2017 and changes during the three months ended March 31, 2017 is presented below:
+A summary of the status of stock options as of December 31, 2016 and June 30, 2017 and changes during the six months ended June 30, 2017 is presented below: